CSCfi/csc-user-guide/docs/apps/julia.md

 ### Depot and load paths
-The directories where Julia can load code are controlled by the constants [`Base.DEPOT_PATH`](https://docs.julialang.org/en/v1/base/constants/#Base.DEPOT_PATH) and [`Base.LOAD_PATH`](https://docs.julialang.org/en/v1/base/constants/#Base.LOAD_PATH).
+The Julia constants [`Base.DEPOT_PATH`](https://docs.julialang.org/en/v1/base/constants/#Base.DEPOT_PATH) and [`Base.LOAD_PATH`](https://docs.julialang.org/en/v1/base/constants/#Base.LOAD_PATH) control the directories where Julia loads code.
-In the shell, we can set them via the `JULIA_DEPOT_PATH` and `JULIA_LOAD_PATH` environment variables.
+We use the `JULIA_DEPOT_PATH` and `JULIA_LOAD_PATH` environment variables to set them via the shell.
-Loading the Julia module automatically appends the default depot and load paths such that the standard library and shared libraries are available.
+The Julia module automatically appends the default depot and load paths to ensure that the standard library and shared libraries are available.

 The first directory on the depot path controls where Julia stores installed packages, compiled files, log files, and other depots.
 The directory is `$HOME/.julia` by default.